glitchdotcom/learn-compute/README.md

 fastly compute init --from=https://github.com/glitchdotcom/learn-compute/
 ```

-> 💡 Tip: Include the flag `--accept-defaults` if you don't want to choose all the details.
+> 💡 Include the flag `--accept-defaults` if you don't want to choose all the details.

 Install dependencies: `npm install`

 By default the edge app will use `fastly-compute-starter.glitch.me` as its origin, but you can change it to use your own site.

-> 🎏 Tip: Remix the Glitch project and it'll automatically set your remix as the origin!
+> 🎏 Remix the Glitch project and it'll automatically set your remix as the origin!
+You can use the `init` command in other Glitch projects.

 Once you have the repo installed locally and your API token set up in your environment, use the command `fastly compute publish` to deploy the app to a compute service.

-> 🎏 Tip: You'll find the commands in the Glitch project `package.json` and can use `npm run publish` as a shortcut.
+> 🎏 You'll find the commands in the Glitch project `package.json` and can use `npm run publish` as a shortcut.

 ## Help